bookingactivities/booking-activities/readme.txt

 * Feature - Customizable booking forms !
 * Tweak - Add a dismissible admin notice to inform that WooCommerce "guest checkout" option isn't supported
 * Tweak - Use core dashicons instead of additional images in backend
+* Fix - Booking groups sometimes not appearing in booking list
+* Fix - Show / Hide columns according to page options in booking list after a row is refreshed
+* Fix - PHP warning during AJAX request which needs to create an instance of the Booking List
+* Fix - PHP warning when deleting a non-booking order item in the admin panel
 * **Breaking change** - Refund actions in Booking Activities settings must be set again

 = 1.4.4 - 2018/04/06 =